Is Medicare Part B Benefit Available in My Zip Code?

 You may want to consider a Medicare giveback plan if you:

-- Are already planning on enrolling in a Medicare Advantage plan
+• Already plan on enrolling in a Medicare Advantage plan.

-- Live in a zip code covered by a plan that offers a giveback program
+• Live in a zip code with a plan that offers a Giveback program.

 When you're ready, a knowledgeable Medicare agent can help you understand your options.